 I wrote a few Moeller Paradiddle exercises for one of my students but you guys might like it too so check out the content above.
 Basically it’s breaking down the Moeller paradiddle into two builder exercises.

 The first builder is just the Moeller paradiddle without the last diddle.
 The objective here is to focus on this alternating down up tap or what some people call the wave.

 The second builder which is just the first five beats of a paradiddle-so we’re focusing on building one side of the diddles at a time.
 The objective here is to pay equal attention to each side of the diddles.

-In the PDF there are some suggestions for exercises that combine both builders and the complete paradiddle.
+In the lesson PDF the strokes are notated as either Down, Up, or Tap.
+Also, there are some suggestions for exercises that combine both builders and the complete paradiddle.

 These exercise builders can help build fast and clean paradiddles while utilizing the Moeller technique.
 Now go and practice and have fun with it!

 - Published on : 06 April

 - in : Wellness

 NewGrip is a family run business based in Portland, Oregon that started out developing gloves for weight lifting, crossfit, and rowing circa 1995.
 The gloves are a two part system including both hand pads and wrist supports, which can function together or separately.

 Early on they found that they had a lot of customers who started using their wrist supports for daily activities like typing and gardening.
 The customers who really seemed to love the wrist supports were musicians and so they decided to expand their marketing for all the activities that people were using them for.
 I’m glad they did because a few years back when I was looking for relief for my carpal tunnel syndrome I found them online and they worked wonders for me.